 Although celebrating Halloween is not really a tradition here, it has gained more popularity in recent years.
 This Celtic festival is celebrated in Barcelona as you might expect: fancy costumes of ghosts, witches and zombies paired with children asking for sweets and parties until the wee hours of the morning.

-If you are traveling with kids you can head to Tibidabo Amusement Park where a special fright night is offered until November 5th.
+If you are traveling with kids you can head to Tibidabo Amusement Park where a special fright night is offered until November 5th (EVENT TO BE CONFIRMED).
 Another original option is to play one of the escape rooms that specialise in terror themes.
-I haven’t tried it myself but the ones offered by Horror Box sound pretty scary.
+I haven’t tried them myself but the ones offered by Horror Box sound pretty scary.

 All Saints Day (1st November)